Bolesław II the Horned: Duke of Legnica

 Bolesław soon regretted his choice and tried to recover Wrocław.
 Henry III refused to surrender his new duchy, and war was inevitable.
 Both began preparing for battle, but didn't have adequate funds.
 Bolesław sought allies among the Ascanian relatives of his wife Hedwig, daughter of Count Henry I of Anhalt.
 Archbishop Wilbrand of Magdeburg contributed funds after Bolesław sold half of Lubusz Land to him.

 The German aid only gave Bolesław a temporary advantage in the war against his brother.
-In 1249 his younger brother and co-ruler Konrad I unexpectedly returned to the country (after concluding his studies in Paris).
-Bolesław proposed him as Bishop of Passau, however, Konrad refused and began to press his own claims in Silesia.
+In 1249, his younger brother and co-ruler, Konrad I, unexpectedly returned to the country (after concluding his studies in Paris).
+Bolesław proposed him as Bishop of Passau; however, Konrad refused and began to press his own claims in Silesia.
 Bolesław opposed him, and the young prince took refuge at the court of the Dukes of Greater Poland, Bolesław's long-time enemy.
 Shortly after, Konrad reinforced his bonds with Duke Przemysł I after a double marriage: the Duke of Greater Poland married Konrad's sister Elizabeth, and Konrad married Duke Przemysł's sister, Salome.

-The final clash occurred two years later, when the Bolesław was defeated by the combined forces of Przemysł I and Henry III the White, who supported Konrad.
-In 1251 Bolesław finally agreed to the divide his own lands and ceded the Duchy of Głogów to Konrad.
+The final clash occurred two years later, when Bolesław was defeated by the combined forces of Przemysł I and Henry III the White, who supported Konrad.
+In 1251, Bolesław finally agreed to divide his own lands and ceded the Duchy of Głogów to Konrad.
 Bolesław only retained the small district of Legnica proper.

 Conflict with the bishop of Wrocław

 It took Bolesław another two years and the help of his brother Henry III to recover full authority over his principality.
 Bolesław made some agreements with the other Piast dukes, especially with the princes of Greater Poland and with Bishop Thomas I of Wrocław.
 However, Bolesław never forgave the bishop for his tendency to support the younger princes.

-Bolesław's conflict with the bishop of Wrocław reached a more critical point in 1257, when the Bolesław incarcerated the bishop at Wleń Castle.
+Bolesław's conflict with the Bishop of Wrocław reached a more critical point in 1257, when Bolesław incarcerated the bishop at Wleń Castle.
 Bolesław was immediately excommunicated.
 His brothers quickly intervened and negotiated a settlement.
-In 1261, Bolesław's paid a large tribute and paid public penance at the gates of Wrocław Cathedral.
+In 1261, Bolesław paid a large tribute and paid public penance at the gates of Wrocław Cathedral.
 He had been excommunicated twice before, in 1248 and 1249, and a call had been issued to the neighboring nobility to a crusade against him.
 He was later forgiven by the Bishop, and both of the previous excommunications were rescinded.

-Bolesław also remained in hostile relations with his brother Duke Konrad of Głogów.
-In 1257 Konrad kidnapped Bolesław from his castle in Legnica.
+Bolesław also remained in hostile relations with his brother, Duke Konrad of Głogów.
+In 1257, Konrad kidnapped Bolesław from his castle in Legnica.
 The duke regained his freedom a few months later.
-In 1271 Bolesław took the town of Bolesławiec, near Bóbr.
+In 1271, Bolesław took the town of Bolesławiec, near Bóbr.